 - Thunderstorms can cause flash flooding.

-- Lightening kills more people annually than tornados or hurricanes.
+- Lightning kills more people annually than tornados or hurricanes.

 - A thunderstorm WATCH means that conditions are right for a thunderstorm to develop in the watch area.
 Be ready to take cover or evacuate.